dynaconf/dynaconf/docs/guides/advanced_usage.md

 On command line it is possible to check it with `dynaconf list -k foo`"""

 ENV_SWITCHER_FOR_DYNACONF='PROJECTNAME_ENV'
-"""By default it is DYNACONF_ENV, this is the envvar used to switch from development to production but with this settings your users can do `export PROJECT_ENV=production` (new in 2.0.0)"""
+"""By default it is ENV_FOR_DYNACONF, this is the envvar used to switch from development to production but with this settings your users can do `export PROJECT_ENV=production` (new in 2.0.0)"""